 R22 is the most common type of refrigerant in an air conditioning system installed prior to 2010.
 Unfortunately, because of its damaging properties to the environment, The EPA has issued a required phase-out of R22 refrigerant.
 R22 must be eliminated from use in cooling systems by the year 2020.
 At that point, R22 will no longer be manufactured and cannot be used as a refrigerant in a new system.
 R22 will still be available until 2020 for repairs but the price will continue to inflate every year due to supply and demand.

 HOW DO YOU RELIGHT A PILOT ON A FURNACE?

 Modern furnaces may not have a pilot light.
 If you have an older furnace that still uses a pilot light, it is strongly recommended to have a qualified professional look over the system.

 The clicking noise is your furnace starting up (igniting).
-Basically, when the furnace first turns on for heating, it opens the gas valve and sends voltage to the igniter to create a spark which ignites the gas.
+Basically, when the furnace first turns on for heating, it opens the gas valve and sends voltage to the igniter to create a spark that ignites the gas.
 The clicking noise is the igniter.
-A click or two is normal, but if you hear multiple clicks then it's time to have a professional look at it.
+A click or two is normal, but if you hear multiple clicks then it’s time to have a professional look at it.
 Even if your heat is working, the excessive clicking is an indication of a future failure.

-Not all furnaces have an ignition spark system.
+NOTE: Not all furnaces have an ignition spark system.
 Some use hot surface ignitors that have no sound.